sdumetz/sdumetz.github.io/_drafts/faster-gestures-with-leap-motion.md

 Just extract data from `controller.images()[1]` the same way we just did.

 We'll make a multiplication of our values, offsetted by a `STEREO` factor.
 This will naturally filter out dots that are not on our target height.
-Thee higher the STEREO diff, the lower the points.
+The higher the STEREO diff, the lower the points.

 This is **NOT** fool-proof.
-Imagine you set a diff of 60 nad got 2 fingers distant of 60px.
-It will be well correlated and maybe not at the target height.
+Imagine you set a diff of 60 and got 2 fingers distant of 60px: It will be well correlated and maybe not at the target height.
 However like I said, we're looking for movement, not spacial interpolation precision.